 Preparing for a military funeral demands detailed information and specific steps to be taken.
 Those military members on active duty or in the Selected Reserve and former military members who served on active duty and received an honorable discharge qualify for military honors at their funeral.
 For a complete listing of those eligible for military honors, visit Military Funeral Honors.

 At the gravesite a military detail (if available) will carry the coffin to the grave and prepare for honors.
-The honors will include your service (usually given by family clergy or family friend), military rifle salute (if available), folding of the flag, presentation of the flag, and the playing of Taps.
-Military honors are provided to the family at no cost.
+The honors will include your service (usually given by family clergy or family friend), military rifle salute (if available), folding of the flag, presentation of the flag, and the playing of taps.
+All this should be provided to the family at no cost.

 Information about obtaining a government-issue headstone can be found at a site sponsored by the Department of Veterans Affairs and will walk you through the entire process.